erikdubois/Arc-Theme-Colora/README.md

 **6. Erase the theme in /usr/share/themes**

-<b>Your personal theme is in ~/.themes with the changed name and changed index.themes.</b>
+<b>Your personal theme is in ~/.themes with the changed name and changed index.themes IF you ran previous script.</b>

 You can erase the ones in /usr/share/themes.